Cereals 2026: Phosphate guide helps growers boost efficiency

 “If root systems are well developed and the soil is functioning properly, the crop has a much better chance of accessing the phosphorus that’s already present.”

-The aim of the guide is to provide practical support for decision-making at field level.
+The aim is to provide practical support for decision-making at field level.

 The Phosphate Stewardship Guide is now available from De Sangosse for growers, agronomists and distributors looking to improve phosphate use efficiency and nutrient stewardship on farm.